MFG38/vandomizer/docs/readme.txt

 Vandomizer is a vanilla randomizer mod for GZDoom.
 By "vanilla randomizer", I mean that the mod does not include any custom weapons or monsters - rather, it merely randomizes the pre-existing Doom things.
-That's the general foal of the mod anyway.
+That's the general goal of the mod anyway.

 CREDITS